KongZ/piggy/README.md

 You can see examples at [https://github.com/KongZ/piggy/tree/main/demo]

-### Default AWS Region

-You can set default AWS Region by set ENV `AWS_REGION` on Piggy Webhooks.
-If `AWS_REGION` is set on Piggy Webhooks, you do not need to set an annotation `piggysec.com/aws-region` on Pod.
-In other word, the settings on Piggy Webhooks ENV can be overridden by pods annotations.
+You can set the default AWS region by setting the `AWS_REGION` environment variable on Piggy Webhooks.
+If `AWS_REGION` is set on Piggy Webhooks, you do not need to set the `piggysec.com/aws-region` annotation on the Pod.
+In other words, the settings on Piggy Webhooks can be overridden by Pod annotations.

 You can see examples at [https://github.com/KongZ/piggy/tree/main/demo]